-Researcher gives subjects their voiceFebruary 21st, 2013 by Angela Herring in Other /
+Researcher gives subjects their voiceFebruary 21, 2013 by Angela Herring in Medicine & Health / Other

 Stephen Hawking and a 9-year-old girl with a speech disorder most likely use the same synthetic voice.
 It's called Perfect Paul and it's easy to understand, especially in acoustically chaotic environments like classrooms full of children.
 While new, more natural-sounding voices are available, Perfect Paul remains the most oft-used synthetic voice in the community of disordered speakers.